damurashov/MadCV/README.md

 # Dmitry Murashov

-Embedded software developer with 3 years of experience in UAVs.
+Embedded software developer with over 3 years of experience in UAVs.

 - https://linkedin.com/in/damurashov/
 - damurashov AT yahoo DOT com
 - https://github.com/damurashov

+# About

+I am embedded software developer with the primary domain of interest and expertise comprising bare-metal and RTOS-based firmware development.

+Leaving particular technologies aside, I've been doing the very job most embedded software developers do, that being developing, debugging, and maintaining firmware, bringing up MCUs, porting software, debugging hardware using testing equipment such as logic analyzers, multimeters, and scopes, soldering (that includes SMD).
+I also possess some skills in application development, which enables me to test some pieces of functionality (like communication) right on the bench.

+I speak fluently, so conducting an interview in English would not be an issue.

+Please do not hestate to contact me.

 # Job experience